-In general, we like the composition of their puppy dry food, and the 24% protein offers enough energy for your little one to grow strong.
+In general, our team of independent experts like the composition of their puppy dry food, and the 24% protein offers enough energy for your little one to grow strong.
 However, in spite of its good recipe, Applaws puppy food can be somewhat difficult to find in Australia.
-Here you can check the current stockist if you want to buy some.

 Don’t Buy If…

-While this is a good option for many dogs, Applaws might not be the right choice if you:
+While this is a good option for many dogs, our research panel thinks Applaws might not be the right choice if you:

 Is Applaws Dog Food Good?
 The Verdict

-At this price point, Applaws is a great grain-free choice for your dog.
+At this price point, our team of independent experts agree that Applaws is a great grain-free choice for your dog.
 Packing 50% meat, made in Australia and with a limited ingredient list, this is one of the favourite brands for budget-conscious owners in need of high-quality food.
 If you have a small to medium dog that can eat chicken, this brand is probably a good one to add to your regular rotation.